anishpavaskar/Simple-Linear-Regression-Model-/README.md

 # Simple-Linear-Regression-Model-
-A simple linear regression model that figures out the correlation between an animal's brain size and its body weight.
+A VERY simple linear regression model that figures out the correlation between an animal's brain size and its body weight.

-Requirements:
+# Dependencies:
 matplotlib
 numpy
 pandas